slcorp/RTView-Flogo/README.md

 ## Requirements
 To run this project, you will need to have installed on your computer:
 ```
-Node.js version 6 or higher
+Node.js version 6 or higher    (for running the program to define caches)

-Java version 1.7 or higher
+Java version 1.8 or higher     (if you are running the DataServer locally)
 ```

 ## Create an RTView Cloud account